Universidad Politécnica de Madrid

 Additional Application Materials

-Students nominated by IIE to UPM will be contacted by UPM to completed the UPM application.
+Students nominated by IIE to UPM will be contacted by UPM to complete the UPM application.

 The acceptance packet will be sent about one month after application is received.